-The pitching canvas is a tool to build the storyline of your pitch, covering all essential building blocks: problem, solution, business model, credibility, and call to action.
+The pitching canvas is a tool to build the storyline of your pitch, covering all essential building blocks:

 Senior buy-in is a prerequisite of the scaling phase.
 Taking the time to design a concise storyline is crucial in getting the necessary buy-in.